tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 [proposal]: #proposal

 During contract execution, any authorised change proposer, as defined in the contract constitution, can propose constitution changes.
 More specifically, the [contract constitution] defines in the [checkpoint parameters record] the rules for a valid change proposer.
 It can be ONLY ONE of the following:
-* The asset issuer is the ONLY authorised for consitution changes, so it MUST sign the constitution change transaction.
+* The asset issuer is the ONLY authorised for constitution changes, so it MUST sign the constitution change transaction.
-* A quorum of VNC members is needed for constitution changes, signed via a multisig with at least the minimum required amount of members.
+* A quorum of VNC members is needed for constitution changes, signed via a multisignature with at least the minimum required amount of members.
 * A list of public keys that each one have signing power over a constitution change transaction.

 The proposer MUST sign and publish a constitution change proposal transaction.
 The change proposal UTXO: